 After the excesses of the festive season, you might be feeling the need for a bit of a detox.
-While faddy dieting and fasting aren’t things we hold with, we do like the idea of giving your gut a bit of a break and feeding it some lovely, nutritious dishes it can easily digest.
+While faddy dieting and fasting aren’t things we hold with, we do like the idea of giving your gut a bit of a break and feeding it some lovely dishes that'll go easy on your digestive system.
 The easiest way to do your tummy a favour?
 Treat it to some broth.
-Made simply from bones (ideally joint bones) broth is a shortcut to a big hit of protein that’s low in fat but packed full of the vitamins and minerals your body needs for recovery and regeneration.
+Made simply from bones (ideally joint bones), broth is a good way of eating something that's yummy and light but warming and comforting, too.

 Gently simmered broths extract all the goodness and flavour from the bones and carcasses that would otherwise be a by-product of butchery.
-As well as the bits of leftover meat (even the most skilled butcher can’t get it all off), bones contain lots of invisible bits and bob that render down on cooking and are absorbed into the liquid.
-Connective tissues contain collagen, gelatin, minerals and amino acids that are essential for a well-balanced gut.
-They also benefit the immune system, skin and heart health.
+As well as the bits of leftover meat (even the most skilled butcher can’t get it all off), bones contain lots of invisible bits and bobs that render down on cooking and are absorbed into the liquid.
 A flavour-packed broth makes a warming snack when sipped on its own (toss in some iron-rich greens to really enter superfood territory).
 Or use it as the basis for a filling soup, as the stock in your favourite slow-cooked casserole and in tasty gravies.

 For the absolutely simplest broth with no adulteration, cover your bones with water, bring to a gentle boil then simmer, simmer and simmer some more.
 Chicken is the most neutrally flavoured so is most versatile for use in lots of styles of cooking.
 We love the hearty and distinctive tang of lamb or the old-fashioned feel-good factor of beef and venison.